The Small Business Owner’s Guide To Preventing Chargebacks (& 12 Tips For Fighting Chargebacks)

 In a perfect world, you’d be able to take a series of proactive measures that would protect you from ever having to deal with chargebacks.
 Unfortunately, they’re an inevitable part of running a business that you’ll have to deal with sooner or later.
 For most merchants, chargebacks will only be an occasional irritant.
 For others, a high chargeback rate can lead to your business being classified as a high-risk merchant or even having your merchant account frozen or shut down.
 While we can’t make your business 100% chargeback-proof, we can help you to minimize their frequency and offer some tips on dealing with them when they inevitably occur.

 This article will give you a thorough background on what chargebacks are, why they happen, and how to deal with them.
 We’ll also discuss the many steps you can take to lessen the number of chargebacks you’ll incur when running your business.
 If you’re having trouble with your current merchant account provider, we recommend that you consider switching to one of our favorite credit card processing companies.

 - Why Small Businesses Need To Prevent Chargebacks

-- Chargeback Resolution
+- How To Fight Chargebacks: The Chargeback Resolution Process

 - Seeing Too Many Chargebacks Lately?
 Look For Trends & Revisit Your Policies